GLW

 55/100 (25%)

-Corning Incorporated has meaningful competitive advantages that should protect its market position.
+Corning Inc has meaningful competitive advantages that should protect its market position.
 The Moat pillar evaluates competitive advantages across five dimensions: Switching Costs, Network Effects, Cost Advantage, Intangible Assets, and Scale & Ecosystem.
 Sign in to customize moat ratings for GLW.

 Score Composition